dslab-epfl/svshi/svshi/documentation/documentation.md

 [^5]: https://www.smarthomeng.de

-[Fu et Al. (2021)](#32) work on _dSpace_, a programming framework for smart space applications, shares some similarities with SVSHI in being a platform that simplifies application development for smart infrastructures and that decouples software and hardware.
+Fu et Al. (2021) [[32]](#32) work on _dSpace_, a programming framework for smart space applications, shares some similarities with SVSHI in being a platform that simplifies application development for smart infrastructures and that decouples software and hardware.
 Although, compared to SVSHI, _dSpace_ does not provide formal verification, is not applicable to KNX and automation policies are not written in Python.

 Research about KNX is rare and has been in decline in recent years.
-Even rarer is research involving KNX and formal verification; an exception is the paper by [Shehata and Al. (2007)](#19), who propose a way to deal with policies that can interact badly and induce unexpected behavior.
+Even rarer is research involving KNX and formal verification; an exception is the paper by Shehata and Al. (2007) [[19]](#19), who propose a way to deal with policies that can interact badly and induce unexpected behavior.
 Their solution is a run-time policy interaction management module for detecting and resolving interactions among user policies in KNX-based smart homes.
 It runs in the ETS software and is used at programming time.

-Another interesting work on the KNX standard was done by [Ruta et Al. (2011)](#20), who propose a modification of the KNX stack to add a micro layer for semantic and enable autonomous decisions by the devices rather than explicit user commands.
+Another interesting work on the KNX standard was done by Ruta et Al. (2011) [[20]](#20), who propose a modification of the KNX stack to add a micro layer for semantic and enable autonomous decisions by the devices rather than explicit user commands.

 Publications concerning formal verification in smart buildings are more common.
-[Sun et Al. (2017)](#21) present a lightweight rule verification and resolution framework for verifying the correctness of rules used by wireless sensor-actuator networks.
+Sun et Al. (2017) [[21]](#21) present a lightweight rule verification and resolution framework for verifying the correctness of rules used by wireless sensor-actuator networks.
 It uses knowledge bases and anomaly detection.

-[Trimananda et Al. (2020)](#22) study conflicts between apps on Samsung SmartThings[^2], a platform for developing and deploying smart home IoT devices.
+Trimananda et Al. (2020) [[22]](#22) study conflicts between apps on Samsung SmartThings[^2], a platform for developing and deploying smart home IoT devices.
 Their findings suggest that the problem of conflicts between smart home apps is serious and can create potential safety risks.
 They also developed a conflict detection tool that uses model checking to automatically detect conflicts.

 [^2]: https://www.smartthings.com/

-[Grobelna et Al. (2017)](#23) focus on the design and verification methods of distributed logic controllers supervising real-life processes.
+Grobelna et Al. (2017) [[23]](#23) focus on the design and verification methods of distributed logic controllers supervising real-life processes.
 In their work, Petri Nets[^3] are used to model the control system with all the transitions.
 The resulting net is then formally verified with the application of model checking techniques against predefined behavioral requirements.

 [^3]: https://en.wikipedia.org/wiki/Petri_net

-[Garcia-Constantino et Al. (2018)](#25) leverage Petri nets too.
+Garcia-Constantino et Al. (2018) [[25]](#25) leverage Petri nets too.
 They use them to model elderly daily activities such as cooking pasta, making coffee and tea etc. Then, different scenarios are verified to understand whether they could possibly indicate an abnormal behavior, which can be used by the system to send alarms.

-[Corno et Al. (2011)](#24) propose a design time methodology for the formal verification of Intelligent Domotic Environments.
+Corno et Al. (2011) [[24]](#24) propose a design time methodology for the formal verification of Intelligent Domotic Environments.
 Their approach is based on modeling the system and its algorithms with UML 2 State Charts[^4] and formally verifying them by checking logical properties expressed in temporal logic by model checking tools.

 [^4]: https://sparxsystems.com/resources/tutorials/uml2/state-diagram.html

 Machine learning applications in smart infrastructures are an important research subject as well.
-[Chatrati et Al. (2020)](#26) propose a smart home health monitoring system that helps to analyze the patient’s blood pressure and glucose readings at home and notifies the healthcare provider in case of any abnormality detected.
+Chatrati et Al. (2020) [[26]](#26) propose a smart home health monitoring system that helps to analyze the patient’s blood pressure and glucose readings at home and notifies the healthcare provider in case of any abnormality detected.
 Hypertension and diabetes are predicted with conditional decision-making and machine learning approaches.

-[Li et Al. (2019)](#27) work, in the field of building FDD (data-driven fault detection and diagnosis), consists in an expert knowledge-based unseen fault identification method to identify unseen faults by employing the similarities between known faults and unknown faults.
+Li et Al. (2019) [[27]](#27) work, in the field of building FDD (data-driven fault detection and diagnosis), consists in an expert knowledge-based unseen fault identification method to identify unseen faults by employing the similarities between known faults and unknown faults.

-[Dey et Al. (2020)](#28) present an extraction method to deal with HVAC terminal unit.
+Dey et Al. (2020) [[28]](#28) present an extraction method to deal with HVAC terminal unit.
 Machine learning is employed for fault detection and diagnosis in building.

 ### 1.4 Current issues